banner

 Negotiation Strategies

-- Timing: Start negotiations only after receiving a formal offer
+3. Timing: Start negotiations after receiving a formal offer

 Negotiation Phrase Examples

-Recommended: "Based on my market salary research and the value I can bring to the company, I hope the salary can be in the range of X to Y."
+Recommended: "Based on my research on market salaries and the value I can bring to the company, I hope the salary can be in the range of X to Y."

 Risk Management and Contingency Plans#